JohnCoene/grapher/docs/docs/install.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Once you have V8 install grapher from Github using either `devtools` or `remotes`.
+Once you have the V8 engine, install grapher from Github using either `devtools` or `remotes`.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--remotes-->